 Why are the rules necessary?
 The Transportation Department says that fees for additional services are often difficult to determine when searching for airfares.
 As a result, many travelers can’t understand the true cost of travel before purchasing a ticket.

-It’s one reason airlines are likely to fight this proposal at the rulemaking stage, and if that doesn’t work, then in Congress: In an industry now dominated by three legacy airlines, where competition is slowly being squeezed out of the system, a perfectly legal bait-and-switch can make the difference between a loss and a profit, observers say.
+Observers say that it’s one reason airlines are likely to oppose this proposal at the rulemaking stage, and if that doesn’t work, then in Congress: In an industry now dominated by three legacy airlines, where competition is slowly squeezing out of the system, a perfectly legal bait-and-switch can make the difference between a loss and a profit.

 The DOT also has suggested several less controversial rules.
 Under one, airlines such as Allegiant Air and Spirit would be required to report information to the department about their on-time performance, oversales and mishandled baggage rates.
 Those carriers are currently exempt because of their size.
 Under another, large airlines would have to separately report those same statistics for their domestic code-share regional partners, or the smaller airlines with which they work.
 An A4A spokeswoman says that her organization supports these proposed rules.